CDKGlobal/cd-performance-promotion/documentation/README.md

 ##Extending the Program
 ####Tips for Adding a new Data Source
- * Follow the examples of BlazeMeter and AppDynamics
+ * Follow the examples of BlazeMeter, AppDynamics, and WebPageTest
  * ``config.json``         - Add a new JSON object for the new tool and the necessary data items in the ``promotion_gates`` JSON objects
  * ``config.json.sample``  - Make the same changes that you did in the ``config.json`` file
  * ``configengine.py``     - Add checks and save the data item to the ``config_output`` file